This chapter explains the foundations of asynchronous programming in JavaScript.

 <button>Click me!</button>

-The idea is that you click “Block” and a long-running loop is executed via JavaScript.
-During that loop, you can’t click the button because the browser/JavaScript process is blocked.
+The idea is that we click “Block” and a long-running loop is executed via JavaScript.
+During that loop, we can’t click the button because the browser/JavaScript process is blocked.

 A simplified version of the JavaScript code looks like this: